1. Angela Merkel

 The two couldn't be more different as politicians.

 Merkel prefers a softly-softly approach where she feels out the public's mood on an issue before making a decision.

 Trump, meanwhile, likes to make outrageous, provocative statements and then attack anyone who disagrees or complains as a fraud or a fool.

 2. Germany's "welcoming culture"

-That wouldn't go down well with Trump, who famously called this week for all Muslims – not just Syrians or refugees – to be banned from the USA.
+That didn't go down well with Trump, who famously called for all Muslims – not just Syrians or refugees – to be banned from the USA.

 There are sizeable Muslim communities all over Germany, and up to a fifth of people in the country have some kind of link to migration in their background.

-Just this year, German leaders of all political stripes have insisted that Islam "is a part of Germany" – something Trump would definitely never say about the USA.
+German leaders of all political stripes (other than the Alternative for Germany) have insisted that Islam "is a part of Germany" – something Trump is unlikely to say about the USA.

-The bizarrely-coiffed presidential contender is also a big fan of British columnist Katie Hopkins, who compared migrants to "cockroaches" and advocated using "gunships" to turn them back in an infamous column for the Sun newspaper.
+The bizarrely-coiffed president-elect is also a big fan of British columnist Katie Hopkins, who compared migrants to "cockroaches" and advocated using "gunships" to turn them back in an infamous column for the Sun newspaper.

 Thank you to respected columnist Katie Hopkins of Daily https://t.co/LgtY0qdv9U for her powerful writing on the U.K.'s Muslim problems.— Donald J. Trump (@realDonaldTrump) December 10, 2015